veler/clipboardzanager/README.md

 # ClipboardZanager

 ClipboardZanager is a clipboard manager for ``Windows 10``.
-It is designed to keep an historic of what the user copy in Windows and let him reuse it later.
+It is designed to keep a history of what the user copies in Windows and let him or her reuse it later.

-The main feature of ClipboardZanager are :
+The main features of ClipboardZanager are :
 * Clipboard conservation.
-* Synchronization with the personal user Cloud storage service account (actually are supported ``OneDrive`` and ``DropBox``).
+* Synchronization with the personal user Cloud storage service account (supports ``OneDrive`` and ``DropBox``).
-* User's data are encrypted.
+* User's data is encrypted.
 The user can also decide to ignore all copied data from a specific application.
 * Full integration to Windows 10.

 [More info here](http://clipboardzanager.velersoftware.com)